AdamBromiley/percy/README.md

 | `PARSE_EBASE`   | Invalid radix specified in the function argument |
 | `PARSE_EFORM`   | Invalid format of the inputted string (if not caught as `PARSE_EERR`) |

-### Arbitrary-precision Numbers
+### Multiple-precision Numbers
-Percy Parser also supports arbitrary-precision number parsing via the GNU Multiple Precision Floating-Point Reliable Library (MPFR) and it's complex extension, the GNU Multiple Precision Complex Library (MPC).
+Percy Parser also supports multiple-precision number parsing via the GNU Multiple Precision Floating-Point Reliable Library (MPFR) and it's complex extension, the GNU Multiple Precision Complex Library (MPC).

 These extensions provide the following general function signature:
 ```C
 ParseErr stringToType(type *x, char *nptr, type *min, type *max, char **endptr, /* additional parameters */);
 ```

-Unlike the standard C type parsing, arbitrary-precision parsing requries the minimum and maximum values to be pointers to allow for the value `NULL` to specify no limit (because there is no `MPFR_MAX`, for example.)
+Unlike the standard C type parsing, multiple-precision parsing requries the minimum and maximum values to be pointers to allow for the value `NULL` to specify no limit (because there is no `MPFR_MAX`, for example.)

 `x` must be initialised first with its type's respective initialisation function (for example, for `mpfr_t`, the function `mpfr_init2()` or similar) - it hence must also be freed at some point after.